danielabar/meblog/src/markdown/rails-slack-app-part3-slash-command-with-modal-response.md

 ## Refactor

-The issue of an overly long command handler can be addressed in a similar manner to what was done in Part 2 of this series, where we refactored the command handler by [moving the business logic](../rails-slack-app-part2-slash-command-with-text-response#openretrospective-interactor) into an interactor named `OpenRetrospective`.
+The issue of an overly long command handler can be addressed in a similar manner to what was done in Part 2 of this series, where the command handler was refactored by moving the business logic into an interactor named `OpenRetrospective`.
+A brief discussion of [how to organize business logic in Rails applications](../rails-slack-app-part2-slash-command-with-text-response#refactor) was also covered in Part 2.

 We'll do something similar now by introducing an `InitiateFeedbackForm` interactor, which will receive the `trigger_id` and `slack_client` from the command handler, build the modal response, and send it back to the slack channel.
 This will simplify the command handler to look like this: